Triple Crown on the line in top-of-the-table game

 Head to head

-- England have won 11 of their last 12 Six Nations matches against Wales (L1) including each of their last six and have scored over 50 points in each of their last five, preventing Wales from scoring a single point in two of those games.
+- England have won 11 of their past 12 Six Nations matches against Wales (L1) including each of their past six and have scored more than 50 points in each of their past five, preventing Wales from scoring a single point in two of those games.

 - Wales have won twice against England in the Six Nations with both of those victories coming on home soil, most recently a 13-0 win in 2015 - one of just two occasions that England have been kept scoreless in the Championship (also v Ireland in 2013) - as well as a 16-15 victory in 2009 when Wales went on to secure the Triple Crown.